 Step 1: Information Gathering

-The VE process starts by examining every part of your product’s lifecycle to identify its cost elements.
+The Value Engineering process starts by examining every part of your product’s lifecycle to identify its cost elements.
 That is, everything you currently spend in manufacturing, maintaining and distributing the product.

 Use the Pareto analysis to identify the different elements that make up your entire product cost or COG’s (Cost of Goods).